Glebkas/web_project_4/README.md

 - See hover states for interactive elements
 - Edit the profile name and title
 - Popup would open when the edit button clicked
+- Add new cards
+- Image preview will display when image clicked
+- Like button will change the heart state to black

 ### Screenshot